cinarrtolga/Challenge-Phonebook-Api/ReadME.md

 dotnet build
 ```

-You can run api from WebApi folder.
+After take success from those commands, you can run api from WebApi folder.

+# Features